RagnarGrootKoerkamp/BAPCtools/readme.md

 A docker image containing this git repo and dependencies, together with commonly used languages, is provided at [ragnargrootkoerkamp/bacptools](https://hub.docker.com/r/ragnargrootkoerkamp/bapctools).
-This version may be somewhat outdated.
+This version may be somewhat outdated, but we intend to update it whenever dependencies change.
 Ping me if you'd like it to be updated.
+Alternatively, inside the Docker container, you can run `git -C /opt/BAPCtools pull` to update to the latest version of BAPCtools, and use `pacman -Sy <package>` to install potential missing dependencies.

 This image can be used for e.g.: